 - Do mathematics, logic, geometry and equations describe a real reality?
 I think you’d say, “Yes.”

 - Where should we start to build our universe?
 At this point I should like to introduce you to a very different look at the universe.
 I would ask that we work with the calculations that Max Planck did in 1899 (and George J. Stoney in 1874) of natural units of space, time, mass and charge and to think of quantization in rather new ways.

 - Might a rather whimsical, Lewis Carroll (Charles Lutwidge Dodgson) open a base-2 hole, with Zeno acting like our pied piper, take us from our desk at school all the way down to the Planck scale in just 112 steps?
-Might we then go out (by multiplying the edges by 2) to the edge of the universe in just 90 base-2 steps?
+Again at our desk, might we then go out (by multiplying the edges by 2) to the edge of the universe in just 90 base-2 steps?

 Now that hole was a tetrahedral face and our first step within was because we divided the edges by 2 and connected those new vertices.
-Multiplication by 2 is indeed somewhat magical.
-Having a scale of the universe from Planck Time and to the current time all on one chart (2016) is also magical.
+Base-2 is indeed somewhat magical.
+Having a scale of the universe from Planck Time and to the current time all on one chart (2016) is magical.
 We initially started in 2011 with a relatively crude board based on Planck Length.

 - In what ways could those 202 notations be real?
 If the range of the quarks and other elementary particles is from Notations 65-to-67, what manifests between notation 1-and-64?

 - If we were to make the wild speculation that it is the domain of all the hypothetical particles, strings, automorphic forms and the Langlands programs, dark matter, and dark energy, would it further inform the Schwarzschild radius and the mathematics of relativity theory and black holes?